17Skye17/2019WAIC-hackthon-Garbage-Classification/README.md

   **1. Level-2 label is more important than level-1 label**: Since a `mapping_list.txt` is provided, we can always get the right level-1 label by mapping level-2 to level-1.

-  **2. Label Mapping is important for inference**: Although we have `mapping_list.txt`,  here is a question when directly mapping level-2 label to level-1 label: *Level-1 label or mapped level-2 label, which one should be trusted during inferencing?*.
-It is obvious that setting proper confidence distribution for level-1 label and mapped level-2 label is rather important for inference.
+  **2. Label Mapping is important for inference**: Although we have `mapping_list.txt`,  here is a question when directly mapping level-2 label to level-1 label: *Level-1 label or mapped level-2 label, which one should be trusted during inferencing?* It is obvious that setting proper confidence distribution for level-1 label and mapped level-2 label is rather important for inference.

+  Based on the analysis, my strategy is consists of three parts: **classifier design**, **feature extractor design** and **inference strategy**.

   + **Classifier Design**